The tables were turned today, and Natasha sat down with me for some serious questions. See here, or scroll down!

 2: Over the years, how many cases would you say you have defrosted, approximately and are there any particular types of crime that interest you, over and above others (i.e. demographic, location, gender, nationality, personality etc)?

-There are cases I was directly involved in and was kept up to speed about their status.
-From those, six were re-opened and are being re-investigated.
-However, since they are cold they do not get any priority despite being re-opened.
+There are several cases in which I was involved.
+However, since they are cold they do not get any priority.
 Moreover, those departments do not (as far as I am aware) have any additional funding or grant money to free one officer who can dedicate him/herself completely to cold case investigations.

 I must admit that wrongful convictions have a strong hold on me.
 Not just because we could, if proven, have someone unjustly incarcerated but also because someone out there, has not been caught yet.